-Plate the pasta, drizzle with some good quality extra virgin olive oil, add a few leaves of basil (some toasted pine nuts would also be perfect here), and enjoy.
+Add a drizzle of extra virgin olive oil and a few basil leaves (some toasted pine nuts would also be perfect here), and enjoy.

 As a starter on bruschetta

-There's nothing simpler, and more satisfying than a crunchy, smokey, and tasty bruschetta with veggies, or better, with fried zucchini on top.
+There's nothing simpler and more satisfying than a crunchy and tasty bruschetta with sautèed zucchini.

-Toast the bread in the oven with a broiler, or on a grill pan.
-Then brush lightly with garlic, and top with a generous amount of sautéed zucchini.
+Toast the bread in the oven with a broiler or grill pan.
+Then rub it with garlic, and top with a generous amount of sautéed zucchini.

 Drizzle with good quality extra virgin olive oil, a few toasted pine nuts, and some basil leaves, and enjoy.
-Simple, yet a burst of flavor that will impress anyone at your table.
+Simple, yet with a flavor that will impress anyone at your table.

-Do not overcrowd the pan: zucchini contains a lot of water.
-To allow the water to evaporate and to prevent the zucchini from getting soggy, it's best to cook the zucchini in a large pan, without overcrowding them.
+To allow the water in the zucchini to evaporate and prevent the zucchini from getting soggy, it's best to cook it in a large pan without overcrowding them.

-In everyday cooking, it's impractical to lay the zucchini on a single layer in the pan.
 It would take too long to cook them all.
-What I would recommend, however, is to not cook more than 500 grams or about 1.1 pounds of zucchini in one pan.
+What I would recommend, however, is to not cook more than 500 grams or about 1 pound of zucchini in one pan.

-Get the freshest zucchini: zucchini gets soggy and bitter quickly if they are not fresh.
+Zucchini gets soggy and bitter quickly if they are not fresh.
 When at the store, make sure to get the hardest zucchini.
-The ones with tiny furry spikes on their peel are freshest.
+The ones with tiny furry spikes on their peel are the freshest.

-Jumping vegetables is more effective in this case because turning the zucchini with a tool will almost surely damage the zucchini.
-A quick, shallow jump, won't.
+Jumping vegetables is more effective because turning the zucchini with a tool will almost surely damage the zucchini.
+A quick, shallow jump won't.